Email FacebookTwitterMenu burgerClose thin

 What Is a Chartered Financial Consultant (ChFC)?

-Chartered financial consultant (ChFC) is a certification often received by financial advisors and planners that’s offered by the American College of Financial Services.
-The school has offered this credential since 1982 and is, at time of writing, the only institution which does so.
+Chartered financial consultant (ChFC) is a certification often received by financial advisors and planners that are offered by the American College of Financial Services.
+The school has offered this credential since 1982 and is the only institution that does so.

-In many non-official ways, ChFC is an advanced form of the CFP (certified financial planner) credential.
+In many non-official ways, ChFC is an advanced form of the CFP® credential.
 Both types of professionals offer full-service financial advice on matters ranging from investments to retirement planning to wealth management.
-However, the ChFC certification process is considerably more difficult than its CFP counterpart, along with being quite a bit pricier.
+However, the ChFC certification process is considerably more difficult than its CFP® counterpart, along with being quite a bit pricier.

 Qualifications Needed to Become a ChFC

-Despite the knowledge overlap between the ChFC and CFP designations, they are not technically related.
-A professional does not need to be a certified financial planner to receive the chartered financial consultant title.
+Despite the knowledge overlap between the ChFC and CFP® designations, they are not technically related.
+A professional does not need to be a Certified Financial Planner™ to receive the chartered financial consultant title.

-The American College of Financial Services requires the following in order to receive the ChFC certification:
+The American College of Financial Services requires the following to receive the ChFC certification:

 • At least three years of full-time, relevant experience within the previous five years.